Cashu-TS - v3.5.0

 • A GitHub Release is published

-• CI builds and publishes the package to npm (with provenance)
+• CI builds and publishes the package to npm as latest (with provenance)

 Merging the Release PR is the release action.
 No additional steps are required.